NCM 30x13.5x5 / N38

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
-Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.
+However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

 Keep neodymium magnets away from GPS and smartphones.